Mesoscale soil moisture heterogeneity can locally amplify humid heat: Introduction

 We examine how soil moisture heterogeneity influences near-surface humid heat by performing idealized simulations with a convection-resolving ($\Delta x=$ 500 m), coupled land-atmosphere model.
 The objectives are to determine i) whether a critical soil moisture length-scale $\lambda_c$ exists for which the effect on humid heat is maximized and, if so, ii) what are the mechanisms involved, and iii) how does $\lambda_c$ vary with environmental conditions and humid heat metrics.
-Providing answers to these questions would improve our capacity to use satellite observations of soil moisture --available even in regions of sparse weather station networks-- in combination with numerical weather models to predict humid heat extremes, which could benefit populations in many tropical regions: more than 380 million people, many of them vulnerable, live where humid heat is subject to mesoscale circulations (Fig. S1e).
+In addition to improving our understanding of the role of fine-scale land-atmosphere interactions in humid heat, providing answers to these questions would improve our capacity to use satellite observations of soil moisture --available even in regions of sparse weather station networks-- in combination with numerical weather models to predict humid heat extremes.